user profile avatar

 Bio

 As a South African immigrant to America, I am a unique blend of cultures and experiences that have shaped my worldview and built my resilience.
 I have learned not to take my privileged American life and education for granted.
 One value I learned from my South African culture is using resources wisely and appreciating my environment.
 During my visits to South Africa, I have seen people make do with so little yet be so creative and expressive; this is most apparent in South African art and music.
 Learning to appreciate resources, art, music, creativity, and people's generosity made me want to contribute to my community.
 I received my Girl Scout Gold Award for my "Mind Full" program, which raises recycled material to provide art and music therapy kits to counseling programs for school-age kids.
-I want to be a catalyst for change by working on initiatives advancing education, and mental health by giving people the tools they need to face obstacles and realize their full potential.
+I want to be a catalyst for change by working on initiatives advancing education and mental health and giving people the tools to face obstacles and realize their full potential.
 Another facet of my personality is my love of music and art.
 My goal is to study psychology and neuroscience.
 I am fascinated by the human mind and its complexities.
-I would like to investigate the complex interactions between human cognition, the nervous system, and the power of music and art therapy.
+I want to investigate the complex interactions between human cognition, the nervous system, and the power of music and art therapy.

 Education